Illumination Education Program

 FREE Theater Teacher Masterclass

-Our next Masterclass is scheduled for fall 2017 – details will be announced in September.
+Our next Masterclass is scheduled for spring 2018 – details will be announced in January.

 Are you interested in free training and experience as a professional teaching artist?
 Since 2006, the Lantern has been partnering with Philadelphia ASAP/After School Activities Partnerships to provide training to emerging/mid-career teaching artists through one-day masterclasses led by the best and brightest of Philadelphia's teaching artist community.